justmoon/node-bignum/README.markdown

-This library is based on [node-bigint](https://github.com/substack/node-bigint) by [substack](https://github.com/substack), but instead of using libgmp, it uses the builtin bignum functionality from OpenSSL.
-The advantage is that OpenSSL is already a soft dependency of Node.js and therefore often already installed on systems with Node.js.
+This library is based on [node-bigint](https://github.com/substack/node-bigint) by [substack](https://github.com/substack), but instead of using libgmp, it uses the builtin bignum functionality provided by OpenSSL.
+The advantage is that OpenSSL is already bundled with Node.js, so this library does not add any external dependency whatsoever.

 differences
 ===========